MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender/microsoft-365-defender-portal.md

 - Trials
 - Partner catalog

-Microsoft Defender XDR emphasizes *unity, clarity, and common goals*.
+The Defender portal emphasizes *unity, clarity, and common goals*.

 > [!NOTE]
 > The Defender portal is accessible without any need for customers to take migration steps or purchase a new license.
 For example, this new portal is accessible to administrators with an E3 subscription, just as it is to those with Microsoft Defender for Office 365 Plan 1 and Plan 2; however, Exchange Online Protection, or Defender for Office 365 Plan 1 customers see only the security features their subscription license supports.
 The goal of the portal is to centralize security.

 ## Incident and alert investigations

-Centralizing security information creates a single place for investigating security incidents across Microsoft 365.
+Centralizing security information creates a single place to investigate security incidents across your entire organization and all its components including hybrid identities, endpoints, cloud apps, business apps, email and docs, IoT, network, business applications, OT, infrastructure and cloud workloads.
 A primary example is **Incidents** under **Incidents & alerts**.

 :::image type="content" source="../../media/incidents-queue/incidents-ss-incidents.png" alt-text="The Incidents page in the Microsoft Defender portal." lightbox="../../media/incidents-queue/incidents-ss-incidents.png":::